siudej/Cite/README.md

 In PyQt, the settings are handled by a slightly modified [pyqtconfig](https://github.com/mfitzp/pyqtconfig) scipt (supplied).

 ### OS X
-A standalone OS X app should work on OS X 10.10 and 10.11, although constantly changing system environment makes it hard to maintain a working package. *To be posted soon.* The only requirement to run the app is a working LaTaX installation.
+A standalone OS X app should work on OS X 10.10 and 10.11, although constantly changing system environment makes it hard to maintain a working package.
+The App is in `osx/` subfolder, together with two Automator scripts.
+The only requirement to run the App is a working LaTaX installation.
+And it needs to be placed in `/Applications`.

-The supplied Automator scripts allow filtering (via Service) of any selected text through the application.
+The supplied Automator scripts allow filtering of any selected text through the application.
 The output can either replace the selection, or appear in a new TextEdit window.
-The scripts need to be installed (automatically done by 'installMac.sh').
 Then right click on a selected text and look for Cite in Services.

 ## Warning
 This is an alpha version.